MiniCheese26/RaveDJ-Downloader/README.md

 Downloads videos from Rave.dj

-* Creates with Rave.dj generated name
+* Creates file with Rave.dj generated name
-* Downloads to seleceted folder
+* Downloads to default folder or auto-generated download folder in app dir
-* Has the option to convert to mp3
+* Has the option to convert to mp3 | Optional - Discard mp4 after conversion